 How do I fold my cards?
 What side do I print on?

-Indented or Valley Side - Inside of Card
+Indented or Valley Side - Outside of Card

 Red River Paper's pre-scored note card stock is packed print side up in the box.